aws-samples/sample-developer-tutorials/tuts/061-amazon-athena-gs/README.md

 This tutorial demonstrates how to get started with Amazon Athena using the AWS CLI.
 You'll learn the fundamental concepts and operations for working with this AWS service through command-line interface.

+**Note:** This tutorial uses the `athena-examples-us-east-1` S3 bucket for sample data, which is only available in the us-east-1 region.
+The tutorial and script have been configured to use this specific bucket regardless of your current AWS region.

 You can either run the automated script `amazon-athena-gs.sh` to execute all operations automatically with comprehensive error handling and resource cleanup, or follow the step-by-step instructions in the `amazon-athena-gs.md` tutorial to understand each AWS CLI command and concept in detail.
 The script includes interactive prompts and built-in safeguards, while the tutorial provides detailed explanations of features and best practices.

 ## Resources Created